asdf-vm/asdf/docs/plugins/create.md

 The help callback script MUST NOT output any information that is already covered in the core asdf-vm documentation.
 General asdf usage information must not be present.

+#### bin/latest-stable

+If this callback is implemented asdf will use it to determine the latest stable version of your tool instead of trying deduce it for you on its own. `asdf latest` deduces the latest version by looking at the last version printed by the `list-all` callback, after a few types of versions (like release candidate versions) are excluded from the output.
+This default behavior is undesirable when your plugin's `list-all` callback prints different variations of the same tool and the last version isn't the latest stable version of the variation you'd like to default to.
+For example with Ruby the latest stable version should be the regular implementation of Ruby (MRI), but truffleruby versions are printed last by the `list-all` callback.

+This callback is invoked with a single "filter" string as it's only argument.
+This should be used for filter all latest stable versions.
+For example with Ruby, the user may choose to pass in `jruby` to select the latest stable version of `jruby`.

 #### bin/list-bin-paths

 List executables for the specified version of the tool.
 Must print a string with a space-separated list of dir paths that contain executables.
 The paths must be relative to the install path passed.
 Example output would be: